Peggy1210/SI650-final-project/README.md

 Job seeking is a tedious and time-consuming process.
 Candidates often spend countless hours browsing through company websites, comparing their skills to job requirements, and checking whether a position aligns with their career goals.

 In our project, we want to exploit the advantages of IR system.
-The users can directly input their resume and find the job postings, so that the system can consider every information an user want to include.
+The users can directly input their resume and find the job postings, so that the system can consider all the information a user wants to include.

 ## How to Use